Finding The Best Hire – Part 1: Job Interview Red Flags

 1. Turned up late with no courtesy call to make you aware of the delay

-We are pretty zero tolerance on being late to an interview that could be a massive deal to your career, but we understand things out of the interviewees’ control do happen.
+We are pretty zero tolerance for being late to an interview that could be a massive deal to your career, but we understand things out of the interviewees’ control do happen.
 But what does it say about a person’s planning, priorities and interest if they can’t make it somewhere on time for such an important event even if there were issues?
 How would this behaviour manifest itself in the workplace?

 2. Lack of clear and direct answers with specific examples